isitanth/airBlast/README.md

 # airBlast
+This is an extremely simple dummy script that allows you to :
 	•   Kills and relaunches key macOS daemons and user-space processes involved in:
 	•	AirDrop state propagation
 	•	Network interface refresh(es)